martinezpenya/PRG-CFGS-2324/UD01/UD01_Anexo_EN.md

 **IntelliJ IDEA** is an integrated development environment (IDE) written in Java for developing computer software written in Java, Kotlin, Groovy, and other JVM-based languages.
 It is developed by JetBrains (formerly known as IntelliJ) and is available as an Apache 2 Licensed community edition, and in a proprietary commercial edition.
 Both can be used for commercial development.

-You can get your student license for the full edition in: https://www.jetbrains.com/community/education/#students/
+Our institution has licenses for our students while you are having @ieseduardoprimo.es email.

 ## Installation

-Download from https://www.jetbrains.com/idea/ the version corresponding to your Operating System.
+Download from https://www.jetbrains.com/idea/ the toolbox tool version corresponding to your Operating System.

 Follow instructions for your Operating System from https://www.jetbrains.com/help/idea/installation-guide.html#toolbox

+Once installed the toolbox, you can choose to install every product from JetBrains.

-After installation you can create a desktop entry from the initial screen:
+Once installed the Idea (IDE) you can create a desktop entry from the initial screen:

 <img src="/assets/intellij.png" alt="Create desktop icon" style="zoom:50%;" />

+And in Manage Licenses option you have to follow this instructions: https://www.jetbrains.com/help/license_server/Activating_license.html

+The server address is: https://iesepm.fls.jetbrains.com/

 ## Settings